eDi9root/google_cybersecurity/README.md

 5. Applying filters to SQL queries
 6. Identifying vulnerabilities for a small business
 7. Documenting incidents with an incident handler's journal
-8. Importing and parsing a text file in a security-related scenario
 ```